Main Content

 What Sellers Need To Know.

-Real estate rules have changed late 2024.
-Selling and Buying Agent fees have been “decoupled”.
-In theory sellers and buyers each pay their own agents (to ensure they are both fairly represented).
-National Association of Realtors® (NAR®) and associated MLS members must abide by new rules.
-There are two main changes to the old real estate business model:
+Real estate rules changed late 2024.
+Selling and Buying Agent fees were “decoupled”.
+To ensure they are both fairly represented sellers and buyers each pay their own agents -in theory (see below).
+National Association of Realtors® (NAR®) and associated MLS members must abide by two main changes to the old real estate business model:

-- Buyer Broker Agreements are now required: Realtors® working with a buyer or tenant must have a written brokerage agreement before any property showing (in-person or virtual).
-All buyers/tenants will have a contractual commitment to make sure the agent they hire will be paid the compensation negotiated on that agreement.
+1. Buyer Broker Agreements are required: Buyers or Tenants working with a Realtors® must have a written brokerage agreement before any showing occurs (in-person or virtual).
+The agent they hire will be paid the compensation negotiated on that agreement.

 In a nutshell, there are changes to how we do business, but for sellers the end result is pretty much “business as usual”.
-Most Buyers will seek to have the sellers pay for their agent fees by financing their broker commissions in the purchase price, just as they have done in the past.
+With few exceptions buyers have been asking sellers to pay for their agent fees by financing their agent commissions in the purchase price, just as they have done in the past.

 Frequently Asked Questions: